Why Is A Parent Child Relationship Important

-- Evaluate whether being right in this conflict is really that important to you.
+- Evaluate whether being right in it is that important to you.

-- Then imagine, 30 years from now, will you care more about winning this fight or your relationship with your child.
+- Imagine 20 years from now, will you care more about winning this fight or your relationship with your child?

 - Talk to your child about your decision in #3.

-Here are some of the essential qualities psychologists have found to benefit your relationship with your child.
+Here are some essential qualities psychologists have found to benefit your relationship with your child.

 Practice Responsive, Warm Parenting

-When there are conflicts, many parents bulldoze over the problem, skip over it or try to sweep it under the rug so they can move onto spending “quality” time together.
+When there are conflicts, many parents bulldoze over the problem, skip over it, or try to sweep it under the rug so they can move on to “happily spend quality time together.”

-Helping your child develop emotional regulation skills during tantrums or teaching them patiently how to disagree respectfully are both quality times well spent.
+Helping your child develop emotional regulation skills during tantrums, teaching them patiently how to disagree respectfully, or encouraging problem-solving instead of just saying no, are all quality times well spent.

 Use Positive Discipline

-Using punishment is the most common way that hurts your relation with your kid.
+Using punishment is the most common way to damage your relationship with your kid.

-Respect Builds Relationship.
-Lack of Respect Destroys Relationship.
+Respect Builds Relationships.
+Lack of Respect Destroys Relationships.